-322 are also possibilities that could be considered.23
+322 are also possibilities that could be considered.

-Collaboration between sponsors may assist in the development of antibacterial drugs with spectra of activity that do not overlap.
-For instance, if investigational Drug A and investigational Drug B are active against different species of bacteria and use of Drug A and Drug B together could be considered as complete empiric coverage for possible bacterial pathogens causing the infection, then a trial comparing Drug A plus Drug B to the best-available active control therapy could be used to evaluate each drug in the prespecified primary analysis populations based on the baseline bacterial species.
+324 Collaboration between sponsors may assist in the development of antibacterial drugs with spectra then a trial comparing Drug A plus Drug B to the best-available active control therapy could be used to evaluate each drug in the prespecified primary analysis populations based on the baseline bacterial species.
 Sponsors pursuing this approach should discuss with the FDA the safety data that would be needed to assess the individual antibacterial drugs.